Frequently Asked Questions

 How long will it take me to feel better?

-Most people in therapy notice improvement within a year but individual trajectories depend heavily on what you’re experiencing and how committed you are to consistent attendance and to making a change in your life.
+Most people in therapy notice improvement within a year.
+Individual trajectories depend heavily on what you’re experiencing and how committed you are to consistent attendance and to making a change in your life.
 Evidence-based psychotherapy for PTSD involves 10-12 sessions at minimum and many people notice substantial improvement in that time frame but might also feel worse before they feel better.
 This is a natural consequence of facing memories and feelings that you may have avoided.

 Are therapy sessions confidential?

 For the most part, yes, what you choose to tell me will remain between us.
-The only situations in which I need to break confidentiality are those in which your life or another’s life is at imminent risk or to report child abuse.
+The only situations in which I need to break confidentiality are those in which your life or another person’s life is at imminent risk or to report child abuse.

 How do I get started?